-The Ponte Vedra Concert Hall proudly welcomes the return of distinctive, groove-heavy and danceable American roots music group Donna the Buffalo live on Friday, December 29, 2017.
-Donna the Buffalo last visited the Ponte Vedra Concert Hall on December 29, 2016.
-Tickets are on sale this Friday, June 30 at 10 am.
+The distinctive, groove-heavy and danceable American roots music group Donna the Buffalo returns to the Concert Hall Friday, December 29, 2017.
+Tickets are on sale now.

 $25.00 – Advanced General Admission Standing Room Only

 $28.00 – Day of Show General Admission Standing Room Only

 Doors open at 7pm / Donna the Buffalo on at 8pm

 One of the most dynamic and determined bands continuously touring America since 1989, Donna the Buffalo has created a community environment at their shows through their distinctive, groove-heavy and danceable music.
 Donna the Buffalo is a band for the people that is accessible, positive, and memorable.
 With roots in old time fiddle music that evolved into a soulful electric American mix infused with elements of Cajun/zydeco, rock, folk, reggae and country, Donna’ s music often contains social and moral responsibility as core beliefs, and they are just simply fun to get out and celebrate life with.